Jersey Rock with Jersey Humor... and Heart

 The singer/multi-instrumentalist recently opened for Willie Nile at Outpost in the Burbs in Montclair.
-He is scheduled to open for George Becker (from Jaded Past) at Stanhope House in June 2023.
 He also performs at songwriter showcases, coffeehouses and benefit concerts.

 Jason broke through in the winter of 2001 when his ode to Jersey driving, “You Can’t Get There from Here in Jersey” got airplay on NPR’s Car Talk program.
 His recent recording of this ode made Asbury Park Press’ Ten Biggest and Best Songs of 2022 by New Jersey Artists.